-Waisman Ross was founded by Allan Waisman and Jack Ross – both recent University of Manitoba graduates – in May of 1953, with offices at Room 308-356 Main Street in the Great Western Building.
-Much of Waisman and Ross’ early practice consisted of small rural hospitals; one of these was a hospital in Teulon, Manitoba which won the firm a Massey Medal in Architecture honourable mention.
-Larger commissions in Winnipeg came in 1955 and 1956; these, notably, included the new Winnipeg Builders Exchange offices at 290 Burnell Street, a clean-lined, classically proportioned building in which the courtyard space contained a mosaic-mural by renowned Canadian artist Takao Tanabe.
-Another example of public art – yet again in mosaic-mural – is also evident in another Waisman Ross building of the same year, a Robert Bruce piece gracing the entrance arcade of the Astra Building, at 208 Edmonton Street.
+Waisman Ross was founded by Allan Waisman and Jack Ross, who were recent University of Manitoba graduates when they established the firm in May 1953.
+Their offices were located at Room 308-356 Main Street in the Great Western Building.
+Much of Waisman and Ross’s early practice consisted of small rural hospitals; one of these was a hospital in Teulon, Manitoba which won the firm a Massey Medal in Architecture honourable mention.
+Larger commissions in Winnipeg came in 1955 and 1956, and, notably, included the new Winnipeg Builders Exchange offices at 290 Burnell Street, a clean-lined, classically proportioned building in which the courtyard space contained a mosaic-mural by renowned Canadian artist Takao Tanabe.
+Another example of public art – again in mosaic-mural – is a Robert Bruce piece gracing the entrance arcade of the Astra Building, at 208 Edmonton Street, another Waisman Ross building of the same year..

-During the early 1960s Waisman Ross completed the New York Life Building (385 St. Mary Avenue, 1957), a two storey glass and steel office of understated proportions and detailing.
-In 1961, the firm won a silver Massey Medal for their design of the multi-use Thompson Municipal Building and another silver medal for Waisman’s design of his own summer cottage in Husavik, on Lake Winnipeg, a wood and glass structure which blurs the separation between interior and exterior, nature and structure.
+During the early 1960s, Waisman Ross completed the New York Life Building (385 St. Mary Avenue, 1957), a two-storey glass and steel office of understated proportions and detailing.
+In 1961, the firm won a silver Massey Medal for its design of the multi-use Thompson Municipal Building and another silver medal for Waisman’s design of his own summer cottage in Husavik, on Lake Winnipeg, a wood and glass structure that blurs the separation between interior and exterior, nature and structure.
 This era also saw the practice enter into a business relationship with local developer R.C.
-Baxter, who employed Waisman and Ross to build four office buildings along Broadway between 1961 and 1964.
-These projects, all of a modernist character, include the Imperial Oil Offices (379 Broadway, 1961), Premier Life (360 Broadway, 1962) and Britannia House, 338 Broadway, 1962).
-It was during this time that Waisman and Ross designed and built their own office at 10 Donald Street, a structure large enough to be shared with their partners – the engineering firm of Klein and Dashevsky.
+Baxter, who employed Waisman Ross to build four office buildings along Broadway between 1961 and 1964.
+These projects, all of a modernist character, included the Imperial Oil Offices (379 Broadway, 1961), Premier Life (360 Broadway, 1962) and Britannia House, 338 Broadway, 1962).
+It was during this time that Waisman and Ross designed and built its own office at 10 Donald Street, a structure large enough to be shared with its partner – the engineering firm of Klein and Dashevsky.

-1964 saw the merger of Waisman Ross and Blankstein Coop Gillmor Hanna.
-The amalgamated practice was located in the former Waisman Ross office building; following a period operating as Waisman Ross Blankstein Coop Gillmore Hanna, this ungainly title was changed to Number TEN Architects, in honour of the building’s street address.
+Waisman Ross merged with and Blankstein Coop Gillmor Hanna in 1964.
+The amalgamated practice was located in the former Waisman Ross office building.
+Following a period operating as Waisman Ross Blankstein Coop Gillmore Hanna, this ungainly title was changed to Number TEN Architects, in honour of the building’s street address.